TaliaferroLab/LABRAT/README.md

 ## Advanced Usage

-LABRAT identifies genes with significantly different psi values across conditions using a linear mixed effects model.
+LABRAT identifies genes with significantly different 𝜓 values across conditions using a linear mixed effects model.
 When you are simply comparing across conditions, this is essentially a t-test.
 However, an advantage of this approach is that it allows for the inclusion of covariates when testing for significance.
 This has been tested and does seem to work, although currently, incorporating covariates requires editing the code directly (see the model formulae in the getdpsis() function).

 Future releases aim to incorporate this in a more user-friendly fashion.